 Projects: Modeling power plant emissions throughout the New Jersey area; SOAS meteorologist; EPA site monitor

 Current Status: Physical Scientist, U.S. EPA – Office of Air Quality Planning and Standards, Research Triangle Park, NC.

 Projects: Aerosol water – instrumentation and field measurements, spatial and temporal trends, anthropogenic effects, impacts on air quality and climate

-Current Status: Environmental Scientist, Region 9 of the U.S. EPA in San Francisco, CA
+Current Status: Physical Scientist, U.S. EPA – Region 9, San Francisco, CA.

 M.S. – 2013